 A bit like The Whitsundays, I’d been to Byron Bay as a backpacker and felt like I needed to go back as an Aussie resident to see a more grown up side.
 Byron is one of my favourite parts of Australia – it’s got surfer vibes, bohemian boutiques and a health food scene that make it such a chilled place to escape.

 Stay: I’d love to indulge in daily yoga and rainforest walks at the multi award-winning The Byron at Byron Resort and Spa.

-Destination: The Ghan
+9. The Ghan

-See: This last one is not exactly a destination but rather a journey I’d love to take from one end of Australia to the other.
+This last one is not exactly a destination but rather a journey I’d love to take from one end of Australia to the other.
 The Ghan is a passenger railway which runs from Darwin to Adelaide (its name honours the Afghan camel drivers who used to traverse the region) and takes you right through the centre of the country.
 The journey takes 2 days in either direction but you can extend your trip by taking off rail adventures in Katherine, Coober Pedy and Alice Springs.

-Places I’ve been to and loved that you might like to add to your Aussie bucket list:
+Places I’ve also been to and loved that you might like to add to your Aussie bucket list:

-Noosa – a gorgeous resort on the Sunshine Coast.
+Noosa, Queensland – a gorgeous resort on the Sunshine Coast.
 I had surf lessons here – lots of great memories even if I was terrible at it.